louisgag/mbdyn-gsoc-projects/data/faq/entry_test.md

 If you do not complete step 1 or, when applicable, the alternative entry test of your project, your application will **not** be considered.

-**Once you complete a step, post to the mailing list to obtain feedback before proceed with the other steps.**
+**Once you complete a step, post to the mailing list to obtain feedback before you proceed with the other steps.**

 ####Step 1